Computing for the Future

 Check out the team pictures from the Kickoff,

-and the some class pictures from the Kickoff.
+and class pictures from the Kickoff.
 Get the school/team pictures to your yearbook staff.

 To learn more about previous years' kickoffs, visit our archive